 Presentation

-In artistic creation, an artist employs their practical knowledge and aesthetics – skills and personal research.
-In order to understand this approach, it is important to appreciate the possibilities and limitations that painting practice and techniques impose on artists.
+In artistic creation, an artist draws on both practical knowledge and aesthetics, that is, on technical skill and personal research.
+To understand how a work comes into being, it helps to appreciate the possibilities and constraints that the practice and techniques of painting impose on the artist.

 Additional information